Prairie Weather (Rural Roots Canada) – Winter Weather begins across the prairies, first with snow, then with colder conditions

 Alberta

 The snow will intensify all day expanding all the way east into Saskatchewan, and north beyond Edmonton by the late afternoon.
 Snow will continue to fall overnight.
-As the map below shows, 20 cm of snow will be possible in much of southern Alberta between 6:00 AM Thursday and 6:00 AM Friday:
+As the map below shows, 15 to 20 cm of snow will be possible in much of southern Alberta between 6:00 AM Thursday and 6:00 AM Friday:

 Meanwhile, in…..